quanteda/quanteda.sentiment/README.md

 ## 6   2017-Trump  6.223944
 ```

-We can compare these results:
+We can compare two measures computed in different ways (although they
+are not comparable, really, since they are different lexicons):

 ``` r
 # ensure we have this package's version of the dictionary